dopaminedtox/dopaminedtox/templates/_plan.md

 - Enough fibre makes your bowel happy
 - Drink pure water more, drink other beverages less

+Nice idea to write down and follow food plan.

 ## Day 7 - something on addictive substances